 The Corporate Social Responsibility space is filled with buzzwords, jargon, and acronyms, which can make it difficult for people to understand.
 To be honest, CSR quite simply is businesses taking positive action, to create meaningful change.
 Just like we have personal responsibilities, corporations are now being held to a set of standards as well.

 People care more than ever about the impact that companies are responsible for creating in the world- both good and bad.
 Where businesses used to be defined solely by the product and services they offered, they are now defined by how they do business as well.
 It may sound cliché, but companies can, and are doing well, by doing good.
 In fact, in order for companies to remain relevant, sustainable, and competitive they have to consider their corporate image and social stance- and there is plenty of research to back this!

 Consumers are more likely to purchase from you if your company is conscious of their impact and how you give back.
-According to a Cone Communications study, nearly 9 in 10 American's would switch brands to one that is associated with a good cause, given similar price and quality.
+According to a Cone Communications study, nearly 9 in 10 Millennials's would switch brands to one that is associated with a good cause, given similar price and quality.
 This goes for B2B companies as well- as a supplier, companies will ask where you source your materials as well as how you manufacture your goods.
 The value of your CSR efforts could be what maintains consumer loyalty and wins you that next big contract.

 Cone Communications also found that employees want their company to provide opportunities for them to help make a positive impact on the company’s social and environmental commitments.
 This is great news! your employees actually want to contribute, why not provide them with the opportunity?